 There is a wide variety of safety equipment available for you and your car, and each car club has its own set of requirements.
-There is one piece of equipment that is MANDATORY for Riesentöter Driver's Ed events - a helmet.
+There is one piece of equipment that is MANDATORY for RTR Driver's Ed events - a helmet.

-You must have a Snell 1995 or 2000 rated helmet - either a "Special Applications" (SA) automotive helmet or a "Motorcycle" (M) helmet.
+Your helmet must have a Snell rating that is either the current or just prior Snell rating (i.e. in 2021, the current Snell rating is 2020 and the prior Snell rating is 2015) - either a Special Applications"(SA) automotive helmet or a Motorcycle (M) helmet.
 DOT-only rated helmets are not acceptable.
 If you're buying a helmet specifically for Driver's Ed events, get an SA helmet.
-Full-face helmets are safer than openface helmets, and because many instructors use 2-way amplified communicators to talk with students, open face helmets are falling out of favor.
+Full-face helmets are considerably safer than open-face helmets, and make using an electronic communicator between Instructor and student much easier.

-For information about other safety equipment including fire extinguishers, Nomex driving suits, harnesses, and roll cages, refer to Section 3.3.
+For information about other safety equipment including fire extinguishers, Driving suits, harnesses, and roll cages, refer to Section 3.3.